frankNowinski/js-jquery-iterators/README.md

 });
 ```

-The `.each` function accepts a function as an parameter.
+The `.each` function accepts a function as a parameter.
 The function accepts two parameters, a variable to represent the index of the array and a variable to represent each individual jQuery object in the array.
 Once inside the body of the  function, `this` represents the element of the array.

 ## `$.map`